You want smart political talk without the meltdowns?

 We know the carrier deal.

-Ford just canceled the seven hundred million dollar investment in Mexico for their small small car applications and now they're gonna and by the way, on that one, I tweeted uh a few minutes later, and we are sitting to see if any of the Michigan Democrats will vote for the Trump program.
+And by the way, on that one, I tweeted a few minutes later, and it'll be interesting to see if any of the Michigan Democrats will vote for the Trump program.

 How could you possibly vote against it when a state like Michigan needs those jobs desperately?

-And how do I know the last time I went to Michigan, it looked like the aftermath of Katrina in New Orleans, where block after block after block, neighborhood after neighborhood had been abandoned, and they're talking about literally bulldozing entire neighborhoods for consolidation of services that's gotten so bad.
+The last time I went to Michigan, it looked like the aftermath of Katrina in New Orleans, where block after block after block, neighborhood after neighborhood had been abandoned, and they're talking about literally bulldozing entire neighborhoods for consolidation of services.

-And I I think, and I'm writing my newsletter today about this whole notion of whose table are we negotiating at.
+And I think, and I'm writing my newsletter today about this whole notion of whose table are we negotiating at.

-I think that Trump has to have his table of his ideas, and then invite any Democrat who's willing to work on these to join him in a bipartisan effort.
+I think that Trump has to have his table of his ideas and then invite any Democrat who's willing to work on these to join him in the bipartisan effort.

 Thank you, sir.

-Is America ready for the ratcheted up cyber war, or are we in real trouble and really far behind?
+Is America ready for the ratcheted-up cyber war, or are we in real trouble and really far behind?

-That's next with Bill Gertz.
+That's next with Bill Goertz.

 Regrettably, some seem to believe that the U.S. friendship means the U.S. must accept any policy, regardless of our own interests, our own positions, our own words, our own principles, even after urging again and again that the policy must change.

-Friends need to tell each other the hard truths.
+Friends need to tell each other the hard truths, and friendships require mutual respect.

-Israel's permanent representative to the United Nations, who does not support a two-state solution, said after the vote last week, quote, it was to be expected that Israel's greatest ally would act in accordance with the values that we share and vetoed this resolution.
+Israel's permanent representative to the United Nations, who does not support a two-state solution, said after the vote last week, quote, it was to be expected that Israel's greatest ally would act in accordance with the values that we share and veto this resolution.

-I am compelled to respond today that the United States did in fact vote in accordance with our values.
+I am compelled to respond today that the United States did, in fact, vote in accordance with our values, just as previous U.S. administrations have done at the Security Council before us.

 And we cannot properly defend and protect Israel if we allow a viable two-state solution to be destroyed before our own eyes.

-A speech that was almost as unbalanced as the anti-Israel resolution passed at the UN last week.
+But now I must express my deep disappointment with the speech today of John Kerry, a speech that was almost as unbalanced as the anti-Israel resolution passed at the UN last week.

 In a speech ostensibly about peace between Israelis and Palestinians, Secretary Kerry paid lip service to the unremitting campaign of terrorism that has been waged by the Palestinians against the Jewish state for nearly a century.

-What he did was to spend most of his speech blaming Israel for the lack of peace by passionately condemning a policy of enabling Jews to live in their historic homeland and in their eternal capital Jerusalem.
+What he did was to spend most of his speech blaming Israel for the lack of peace by passionately condemning a policy of enabling Jews to live in their historic homeland and in their eternal capital, Jerusalem.

-Millions of Israelis in bomb shelters are not throwaway lines in a speech.
+Hundreds of suicide bombings, thousands, tens of thousands of rockets, millions of Israelis in bomb shelters are not throwaway lines in a speech.

 They are the realities that the people of Israel had to endure because of mistaken policies.